 high-energy approach and previous entrepreneurial experience complements a strong business/quantitative acumen for advising community bankers across Wisconsin.

 As a former City Plan Commissioner for the City of Milwaukee, Mr. Altoro understands Milwaukee’s dynamic community and is well acquainted with diverse neighborhoods in order to serve their socio-economic and affordable housing needs.
-As WHEDA’s Executive Director, Mr. Altoro will utilize his multi-faceted
+As WHEDA’s CEO, Mr. Altoro will utilize his multi-faceted

 community banking expertise, successful track record of establishing public-private partnerships, and unique approach on advising community development projects to advance WHEDA’s mission throughout Wisconsin.